PyDrocsid/cogs/reactionpin.md

 b)

-0. `:pushpin:` (📌) is added as a reaction to a message AND
+1.`:pushpin:` (📌) is added as a reaction to a message AND

-1. the reaction is added by the author of the message AND
+2. the reaction is added by the author of the message AND

-2. the message was written in a channel whitelisted for ReactionPin AND
+3. the message was written in a channel whitelisted for ReactionPin AND

-3. the user does not have the `mute` role
+4. the user does not have the `mute` role

 As soon as the message author or a Team-Member removes his reaction `:pushpin:` 📌, the message will be removed from the pinned messages.

 ---
 ## `reactionpin`

 This is the main command for the command group, to show all the subcommands if you have permission for it.